 Source code

 The source code of this Hello world microservice can be found in our GitHub repository.
-Moreover, in our GitHub repository you can find a more comprehensive Python microservice application which uses the Cumulocity IoT REST API and exposes endpoints to verify if the microservice is up and running, create a device and random measurements for it, and to get the current application subscriptions for a particular tenant.
+Moreover, in our GitHub repository you can find a more comprehensive Python microservice application which uses the Cumulocity REST API and exposes endpoints to verify if the microservice is up and running, create a device and random measurements for it, and to get the current application subscriptions for a particular tenant.

 Node.js microservice

-Cumulocity IoT provides an SDK for developing microservices using Java.
+Cumulocity provides an SDK for developing microservices using Java.
 Nevertheless, you are free to choose the tech-stack of your preference to develop a microservice as long as it fulfills the general requirements.

 In this example you will learn how to create and deploy a Node.js-based microservice.
 The application exposes endpoints to verify if the microservice is up and running and get some of the environment variables.

-It uses the Cumulocity IoT @c8y/client JavaScript library to subscribe to alarms.
+It uses the Cumulocity @c8y/client JavaScript library to subscribe to alarms.
 When a new alarm is created, a Slack channel gets notified.

 Prerequisites

-Cumulocity IoT credentials (tenant, user and password).
+Cumulocity credentials (tenant, user and password).

 Start by creating a folder node-microservice to contain your files.
 Inside your folder, use the following command to initialize your project: